vinod-amagi/amgdoc/epg/epg-excel.md

 There is no pre-defined frequency for EPG excel delivery.
 However, the schedules for a given broadcast day should be delivered at least 7 days in advance.

 ## Images
+The following columns may be used to capture the artwork related information.
+- Series Image
+- Program Image
+- Artwork

 Please refer [artwork](/artwork) for ingest methods and specifications.

 ## Points to Note